nchorekchyan/Blender-Perspective-Tools-Addon/README.md

   7. Click Release Locks to make other objects selectable.

 General Notes:
-LineCount = How many lines exist for the One Point Perspective map Line Width = How thick the lines are for the 1PP Map.
+1. LineCount = How many lines exist for the One Point Perspective map
+2. Line Width = How thick the lines are for the 1PP Map.
-2PP Density = How many lines exist for the 2PP Grid 2PP Spacing = How spaced out the lines are for the 2PP Grid.
+3. 2PP Density = How many lines exist for the 2PP Grid.
+Recommend Defaults.
+4. 2PP Spacing = How spaced out the lines are for the 2PP Grid.
+Recommend Defaults.
-You can always assign a material or change the transparency of the grease pencil objects, aka treat them as any other object.
+5. You can always assign a material or change the transparency of the grease pencil objects, aka treat them as any other object.

 Known Issues:
 1. May crash when undoing, particularly using Assists (though this may be resolved)